steqeq/0000/docs/understand/using_gpu_sanitizer.md

 This document provides documentation on using ROCm Address Sanitizer.
 For information about LLVM Address Sanitizer, see [the LLVM documentation](https://clang.llvm.org/docs/AddressSanitizer.html).

-**Note**: This beta release of LLVM Address Sanitizer for ROCm is currently tested and validated on Ubuntu 20.04.
+**Note**: The beta release of LLVM Address Sanitizer for ROCm is currently tested and validated on Ubuntu 20.04.

 ### Compiling for Address Sanitizer